apache/beam/website/src/contribute/committer-guide.md

 * We prefer small independent, incremental PRs with descriptive, isolated commits.
 Each commit is a single clear change
 * It is OK to keep separate commits for different logical pieces of the code, if they make reviewing and revisiting code easier
 * Making commits isolated is a good practice, authors should be able to relatively easily split the PR upon reviewer's request
-* When there are multiple commits in a single PR, every commit that gets merged should compile and pass tests
+* Generally, every commit should compile and pass tests.

 ## Always get to LGTM ("Looks good to me!")